6. The Statue & the Stone

 Dan 7:7

-The God of heaven will set up a kingdom
+The God of Heaven will set up His Kingdom

-The Stone breaks all the kingdoms into pieces and then the God in heaven replaces them with His everlasting kingdom on earth, ruled by the Messiah and His Saints.
+• The Stone (the Messiah) breaks all the gentile kingdoms into pieces.
+Then the God in heaven establishes His everlasting kingdom on earth.

 Dan 2:44-45